Mid-City-Engineering/Website_Helper_Code/OdooDocumentation/Manufacturing_Printing_Setup.md

 When a user clicks the "Print Product Label" button, the system executes the following steps:

-1. **Product Validation** - Verifies that the manufacturing order has a linked product
+1. **Product Validation** - Verifies that the manufacturing order has a linked product.
+If no product is found, raises: `"No product found in this manufacturing order!"`

-2. **Label Type Detection** - Determines the appropriate label type (Harness, Small Module, or Big Module) based on product information
+2. **Label Type Detection** - Determines the appropriate label type based on the product's internal reference:
+   - Products ending in `-HRNS` → Harness Label
+   - Products ending in `-MOD` → Small Module Label (default) or Big Module Label (if `x_needs_big_label` is set)
+   - If the product has no internal reference, raises: `"The product has no internal reference name - this field is needed to determine lable size/design"`
+   - If the product doesn't match either pattern, raises: `"No label type is specified for this product.
+We can only print labels for modules (small/big) and harnesses"`

-3. **Data Validation** - Checks that all required fields for the label template are populated; raises a UserError if any field is missing
+3. **Data Validation** - Checks that all required fields for the label template are populated:
+   - **For all label types:**
+     - Product quantity > 0, or raises: `"Manufacturing order quantity must be greater than 0!"`
+     - Lot/Serial Number exists, or raises: `"Generate a 'Lot/Serial Number' before trying to print the label"`
+     - Product Internal Reference exists, or raises: `"This product does not have seem to have any Internal Reference Number"`
+   - **For module labels only (in addition to above):**
+     - Firmware version exists, or raises: `"This manufacturing order doesn't have a product firmware version"`

 4. **Print Job Creation** - Determines the correct report based on label type and uses `report_action()` to create a new report record, which sends the print job to the printer

 ### Print Box Label Workflow

 When a user clicks the "Print Box Label" button, the system executes the following steps:

-1. **Product Validation** - Verifies that the manufacturing order has a linked product
+1. **Product Validation** - Verifies that the manufacturing order has a linked product.
+If no product is found, raises: `"No product found in this manufacturing order!"`

+2. **Box Requirement Check** - Confirms the product requires a box.
+If `x_needs_box` is not set, raises: `"This product doesn't need a box."`

-2. **Data Validation** - Checks that all required fields for the box label template are populated; raises a UserError if any field is missing
+3. **Data Validation** - Checks that all required fields for the box label template are populated:
+   - Product name exists, or raises: `"The product must have a name!"`
+   - Product quantity > 0, or raises: `"Manufacturing order quantity must be greater than 0!"`
+   - Lot/Serial Number exists, or raises: `"Generate a 'Lot/Serial Number' before trying to print the label"`
+   - Product Internal Reference exists, or raises: `"This product does not have seem to have any Internal Reference Number"`
+   - Product Firmware version exists, or raises: `"This module doesn't have a product firmware version"`

-3. **Print Job Creation** - Uses `report_action()` to create a new record of the "Print 4"×2" Box Label" report, sending the print job to the printer
+4. **Print Job Creation** - Uses `report_action()` to create a new record of the "Print 4"×2" Box Label" report, sending the print job to the printer

 ## Printer Setup